Daud

 Daud (داوود) is a male Arabic given name and surname corresponding to David.
 The Persian form is Davud or Davoud.
 Other variant spellings in the Latin alphabet include Da'ud, Daut, Daoud, Dawud, Dawood, Davood, Daood and Davut.
+The meaning of Daud is "Dear", "Beloved" or Cherished one.
+The name "Daud" is one of those that is used by all the Abrahamic Religions (Islam, Christianity, Judaism).